 My beautiful dog Princess is a shepherd lab mix.
 Her short coat is caramel colored with black highlights.
 Under her belly lays a soft ivory fur with an oatmeal tint.
 Warm to the touch, her inky black nose reminds me of soft leather.
-Above cinnamonshaded eyes, her fuzzy ears flop over to a rounded tip.
+Above cinnamon-shaded eyes, her fuzzy ears flop over to a rounded tip.
 My favorite part of princess is her fun-loving expression when she looks up at me.

-Lesson 2: Describing a Pet Student's First Revision (Teacher Practice Page)
+Student's First Revision (Teacher Practice Page)